How to Play Jazz Guitar – Quickstart Your Jazz Guitar Playing

 Then rinse and repeat!
 That’s how all great jazzers learn how to play jazz guitar and improve your jazz guitar playing.
-Simple, Uh?!
-Seems almost too simple in a way.
+Simple, huh?!
+In a way, it's almost too simple. :shifty eyes:

 Because it’s Better Together: Join over 18,000 Jazz Guitarists Worldwide